3 key disadvantages of Agile methodology

 Every minute of any typical day is shaped by its share of always shifting and competing priorities, along with an ever-growing list of ongoing assignments in need of completion.
 Without a strategy in place, it can be difficult to gain any insight into a project’s health.

-The methodology was best summarized by its rejection of bureaucracy for small teams working fast and operating with autonomy.
+The Agile methodology is best known for its rejection of bureaucracy for small teams working fast and operating with autonomy.
 By pushing face-to-face interaction over passive communication, it was a revelation.

 It all started back in 2001 when 17 technologists drafted the Agile Manifesto to counter the prevailing waterfall methodology—which required massive documentation before any coding could begin.
 Their four major tenets for developing better software are: